gsipe-workshop/gsipe-workshop.github.io/_pages/special-events.md

 ## Previous events:
+<a href="https://gsipe-workshop.github.io/files/Berkeley_conferences/Berkeley020825_3_compressed.jpg"> Second GSIPE In-person Conference: The Intersection of International and Comparative Political Economy at University of California, Berkeley (February 8th, 2025). </a>

 <a href="https://gsipe-workshop.github.io/files/GSIPE_flyer.jpg"> Come and join our ISA Happy Hour at Murphy's!
 Meeting time and location can be found below.
 (April 4th, 2025) </a>